wasit7/algae2/beta/readme.md

 5. space bar to save
 6. esc to close the window

-# algae_prep.py
+# notebook.ipynb
-To prepare the feature vectors (x) and labels (y).
+1. To prepare the feature vectors (x) and labels (y).
 Uncomment to check the cross val_score()

-# algae_train.py
-To train a tree and save to dataset/timestamp.tree.
+2. To train a tree and save to dataset/timestamp.tree.

-# algae_combine.py
-To cimbined all tree into dataset/forest.pic
+3. To cimbined all tree into dataset/forest.pic

-# algae_predict.py
-Using forest.pic to identify and count objects
+4. and finally, using forest.pic to identify and count objects